reuvenal0/Ex1/README.md

 # Ex1 - solution for assignment 1
 this is a solution for Ex1 in Introduction to Computer Science in Java, 2025A - Ariel University, School of Computer Science.

-the Java classs will be found inside: "src/assignments/ex1"
+the Java classs files will be found inside: "src/assignments/ex1"

 ## Introduction
 The application accepts two numbers from the user, the numbers can be in different numeric bases between base 2 and base 16.

-The software calculate the result of the sum and multiplication between the two numbers – and the user Choose which numeric base (between base 2 and base 16) The results will be printed.
+The software calculates the result of the sum and multiplication between the two numbers – and the user choose which numeric base (between base 2 and base 16) The results will be printed.

 After this, the application prints the largest number among the numbers that user entered and the results of the multiplication and addition.

 ## Number format
-Numbers are represented as `<number>b<base>`, for exemple:
+Numbers are represented as `<number>b<base>`, for example:
 - `135bA` ('135' in decimal base)
 - `100111b2` ('100111' binary base)
 - `12345b6` ('12345' in base 6)

-Or just Numbers in decimal base <number>,for exemple:
+Or just Numbers in decimal base <number>, for example:
 - `404` ('404' in decimal base)
 - `20001` ('20001' in decimal base)